-Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
+IMPORTANT: Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
 Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
 ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker.

-Remove the wheels, and brakes a manufacturer's service manual. according to your vehicle Remove both axle shafts according service manual. g to your vehicle manufacturer's damaged.
-Support the elicate and can be easily weight of the axle shaft when eir sockets in the housing.
+- Remove the wheels, and brakes according to your vehicle manufacturer's service manual. - Remove both axle shafts according to your vehicle manufacturer's service manual. - NOTE : The axle oil seals are delicate and can be easily damaged.
+Support the weight of the axle shaft when drawing them out of their sockets in the housing.